FeodalherreN/garen/README.md

 # garen
-Rust rune setter for league of legends.
+Rune setter for league of legends.

 ## Installation